jonascarpay/declarative-cachix/README.md

   }
 ```

-### Home-manager module (not recommended)
+### Home-manager module

 The home-manager module is a little bit trickier.
-Home-manager does not contain a mechanism for declaratively adding caches like the system config does, so we have to write it ourselves.
+Home-manager does not contain a mechanism for declaratively adding caches like the system config does.
-The issue is that this means that we take responsibility for generating a well-formed `.config/nix/nix.conf` file.
+The issue is that generating it ourselves means that we take responsibility for generating a well-formed `.config/nix/nix.conf` file.
-If this file is malformed, it breaks home-manager itself, so you have to manually delete/fix it and fix your config.
+If this file is malformed, it can break home-manager itself, so you then have to manually delete/fix it and fix your config.
+I still use it myself without issues, but beware.
 Caveat emptor.

 #### Usage